venkys-io/Code-Blogs/Graphs/Hard/AStarAlgorithm/README.md

                             closed_list.remove(m)
                             open_list.add(m)

-            # remove n from the open_list, and add it to closed_list
+            # remove n from the open_list and add it to closed_list
-            # because all of his neighbors were inspected
+            # because all of its neighbors were inspected
             open_list.remove(n)
             closed_list.add(n)